 Based on the most recent valuations of the two systems, Commonwealth contributions to both systems are projected to increase significantly in fiscal year 2012.
-The most recent actuarial projections forecast that employer contribution rate to PSERS will increase to 10.59 percent in fiscal year 2012.
-The projected fiscal year 2012 employer rate is being suppressed due mainly to the continued effect of the change in the amortization period from 30 years to 10 years in Act 40.
+The most recent actuarial projections forecast that the employer contribution rate to PSERS will increase to 10.59 percent in fiscal year 2012.
+However, even this projected fiscal year 2012 employer rate is lower than would otherwise be the case, due mainly to the continued effect of the change in the amortization period from 30 years to 10 years mandated by Act 40.
 With respect to SERS, the impact of the actuarial methodology required by Act 40 and Act 8 of 2007 respectively is also forecast to maintain employer rates at relatively low levels through fiscal year 2011.
-In fiscal year 2012 the SERS employer rate is expected to jump to 8.0 percent.
+In fiscal year 2012 the SERS' employer rate is expected to increase to 8.0 percent.

-However, at the end of the 10-year amortization period covered by Act 40, Commonwealth contributions to PSERS and SERS are projected to rise sharply.
+At the end of the 10-year amortization period imposed by Act 40, Commonwealth pension plan contributions to PSERS and SERS are projected to rise sharply.
 Based on the December 31, 2009 valuation, the SERS' employer rate is currently projected to rise to 26.7 percent in fiscal year 2013 and to remain in the 20 percentile range through fiscal year 2032 and to drop below 20 percent thereafter.
 With respect to PSERS, in fiscal year 2013, based on the system's most recently-completed actuarial valuation on June 30, 2009, the employer contribution rate is projected to increase to 29.22 percent of payroll.
+However, the General Assembly could again enact amendatory legislation which among other results, will cause the employer contribution rates to be materially lower than these projected rates.

-In common with many other public pension systems in the United States, the recent global economic crisis and resulting recession have had a dramatic negative impact on PSERS and SERS investment performance.
+In common with many other public pension systems in the United States, the recent global economic crisis and resulting recession have had dramatic negative impacts on PSERS' and SERS' investment performance.
 For fiscal year 2009, PSERS generated a negative 26.54 percent annual return.
-SERS return on investments for calendar year 2008 was negative 28.7 percent.
-Calendar year 2009 reflected a recovery in SERS investment performance with a 9.1 percent return on investments.
-Similarly, PSERS fiscal year 2010 investment performance reflected a recovery from the prior year and posted a 14.59 percent return on investments.
+SERS' return on investments for calendar year 2008 was negative 28.7 percent.
+Calendar year 2009 reflected an improvement in SERS' investment performance with a 9.1 percent return on investments.
+Similarly, PSERS' fiscal year 2010 investment performance reflected an improvement from the prior year with a 14.59 percent return on investments.